bradhowes/AUv3Host/README.md

 supports the `Codable` protocol uses to save/restore values to/from `UserDefaults`.

 Additionally, the code also depends on the external [AUv3Support](https://github.com/bradhowes/AUv3Support) Swift package that my AUv3 components also depend on.
+It also relies on Apple's [Swift Atomics](https://github.com/apple/swift-atomics) to provide thread-safe changes to a few values using native Swift constructs.